vblagoje/openapi-service-client/README.md

 This method simplifies client configuration for APIs that accept a single token, automatically applying the correct authentication strategy without manual selection.

+### Function Calling Payload Format

+`OpenAPIServiceClient` supports integration with LLMs through a variety of function calling payload formats for function invocation.
+The default format adheres to OpenAI's function-calling JSON structure, which is not only a standard for OpenAI but also for many other LLM providers, including fireworks.ai, anyscale, together.ai, etc.
+Currently, the client natively supports two payload formats: OpenAI and Anthropic.

+Adding support for additional payload formats is straightforward.
+By implementing the `FunctionPayloadExtractor` interface, users can extend the client to handle new formats.

+To customize the function calling payload extraction process or to integrate a new format, use the `with_payload_extractor` method available in the `ClientConfigurationBuilder`.
+This method enables you to specify a custom payload extractor that conforms to the `FunctionPayloadExtractor` interface.

 ## How It Works
 `OpenAPIServiceClient` simplifies the process of invoking REST services defined by OpenAPI specifications.
 It takes care of the complexities involved in making HTTP requests, handling authentication, and processing responses.